Analista-enr/Victorien_Bigarre_Portfolio/projects/Project_1_Scheduling_Problem_Customs/READ_ME.md

 **Context:**
 This problem is inspired by INFORMS Transactions on Education and aims to **minimize the total number of customs officers** in an airport while respecting operational constraints.

+**Results:**
+- Optimal number of customs officers and their schedule.
+- Comparison with a naive approximation.
+- Dashboard visualizing queue dynamics, stress periods, and Pareto-optimal solutions based on optional inputs.

 **Parameters:**
 - **Mandatory inputs:**
   - Schedule of arrivals (origin, date, time, number of passengers).